chh52/ChatGPT_bot-_for_discord/README.md

 # ChatGPT_bot-_for_discord
-a bot that responds to prompts using ChatGPT's Davinci model to
+a bot that responds to prompts using ChatGPT's Davinci model